AmoureuxID/MinionLab-AIO-Bot/README.md

-# MinionLab Referral Bot
+# MinionLab AIO Bot

-A simple Node.js bot designed by **AmoureuxID** to automate the MinionLab waitlist referral registration process.
-This script allows you to generate mass referrals automatically with proxy support, email verification, and easy logging.
+A complete Node.js automation suite by **AmoureuxID** for MinionLab waitlist farming, airdrop, and referral management.
+Supports main account farming, mass referral generation (autoreff), proxy rotation, and a user-friendly CLI menu.

 ---

 ## 🚀 Features

-- **Email Automation**
-  Generates a temporary email address using the Guerrilla Mail API for each referral registration.
-- **Automated MinionLab Registration**
+- **Main Account Point Farming**
+  Automate point checking and farming for your main MinionLab account (`node_main.js`).
+- **Reff Account Management**
+  Run node farming for referral accounts with one click (`node_reff.js`).
+- **Autoreff (Referral Generator)**
-  Registers a new account with your provided MinionLab referral code.
+  Automatically create new MinionLab accounts with your referral code and verify via GuerrillaMail (`autoreff.js`).
-- **Automatic Email Verification**
-  Fetches the verification code from the temporary inbox and verifies the account automatically.
+- **Auto Refcode Fetch**
+  Fetch referral code from your main account automatically using your credentials.
 - **Proxy Support**
-  Supports HTTP, HTTPS, and SOCKS5 proxies loaded from proxies.txt for each run.
+  Supports HTTP, HTTPS, and SOCKS5 proxies via `proxies.txt`.
-- **Mass Referrals**
-  Runs the entire process in a loop for as many referrals as you want—fully hands-off.
+- **Interactive AIO CLI**
+  Simple menu system (`index.js`) for all bot operations—no need to remember commands.
 - **Logging to File**
-  Saves each successful referral account (email:password) into `reff_accounts.txt`.
-- **Simple CLI Interface**
-  No complicated config files.
-All interaction is via an easy-to-use command-line interface.
+  All generated accounts and credentials saved to `reff_accounts.txt`.

 ---